Misfits: Bodies, Dress and Sustainability – Main Page

 as part of the graduate course "Material Culture and Curatorship" (HECOL 668).

 Contemporary fashion is based on an unregulated system where ready-made apparel is produced according to sizes arbitrarily determined by manufacturers.
-For example, in Canada, clothing sizes are not standardized; a size ten from one manufacturer may differ from the size ten of another.
+For example, in Canada, clothing sizes are not standardized; the size ten from one manufacturer may differ from the size ten of another.
 This subjective practice is not customer-centric, and can lead to confusion and frustration in the marketplace.
-The size systems used in commercial garments are based on an amalgamation of dimensions obtained from different body measurements.
+Sizing systems take various key measurements and interpolate others to create an average.
 The communication breakdown between posted garment sizes and people’s expectations affects how people buy, use and keep their clothing.
 This raises the question: how does the current fit of apparel impact clothing consumption, individual well-being and the environment?

 Cite this page (bibliography):